Fort Hays – Fort Larned Trail

 The first post office in what would become Rush County was opened in Economy on October 3, 1871, but would be short-lived, as it closed just a few months later, on January 18, 1872.
 In 1873, Reverend A. Hartman, a Methodist minister, held the first church services.

-Just a few weeks later, the first newspaper was published, called the Walnut Valley Standard at Rush Center, by W. P. Tomlinson on December 24th.
+A few weeks later, the first newspaper was published, called the Walnut Valley Standard at Rush Center, by W. P. Tomlinson on December 24.
 It would continue to be published until it moved to La Crosse in the spring of 1877.
 The first store in the county was a grocery, established in Center township in 1874 by John Hubbard.

 Though the area was beginning to grow, just two years after the county was formed, it was re-surveyed, and the southern tier of townships was transferred to neighboring Pawnee County in 1876.
-This changed the center of the county from Rush Center to La Crosse, and an election was held to move the records to La Crosse in 1877 permanently.
+This changed the county center from Rush Center to La Crosse, and an election was held to move the records to La Crosse in 1877 permanently.

-A conflict arose between the two towns when the county records were moved to La Crosse, and the following year, another election was held that once again made Rush Center the county seat and took the records back.
-When the City of La Crosse took the matter to the District Court on charges of fraud, Rush Center failed to respond, and a judgment was rendered in favor of La Crosse on default.
-In the meantime, the records were being moved back and forth between the two towns wagon amidst threats and gunfire, but thankfully, no one was killed.
+A conflict arose between the two towns when the county records were moved to La Crosse, and the following year, another election was held that again made Rush Center the county seat and took the records back.
+When the City of La Crosse took the matter to the District Court on fraud charges, Rush Center failed to respond, and a judgment was rendered in favor of La Crosse on default.
+In the meantime, the records were being moved by wagon back and forth between the two towns amid threats and gunfire, but thankfully, no one was killed.
 Rush Center, however, wasn’t done with the dispute and took the case to the Supreme Court, which rendered the decision once again in favor of Rush City in 1886.
 This gave rise to a new county seat election.
 Under the law, a petition of two-thirds of the legal voters was necessary to secure a special election in this case.
-The petition was secured, and the election was held on August 23, 1887, resulting in favor of La Crosse.
+With the petition secured, an election was held on August 23, 1887, resulting in favor of La Crosse.

 The haggling continued over paperwork technicalities until finally, in March 1888, the courts found that La Crosse had won the war, and the records were to be returned.
 When Rush Center did not voluntarily provide the records, a large body of La Crosse citizens, fortified by about 50 farmers, went to Rush Center and forcibly took possession of the county property.
-A courthouse was erected the same year and continues to stand today, now listed on the National Register of Historic Places.
+A courthouse was erected the same year that continues to stand and is listed on the National Register of Historic Places.

-The county was crossed by two railroads, both of which entered on the east line from Barton County — the Missouri Pacific Railroad running through La Crosse and the Atchison, Topeka & Santa Fe Railroad from Great Bend went through Rush Center.
+The county was crossed by two railroads, which entered on the east line from Barton County — the Missouri Pacific Railroad running through La Crosse and the Atchison, Topeka & Santa Fe Railroad from Great Bend through Rush Center.

-Also making an exit were many of the small settlements that once survived in Rush County.
+Also exiting were many small settlements that once survived in Rush County.
 At one time, some two dozen towns dotted the Rush County plains, some with post offices, some not.
 Just a couple of these have some remains, but most do not.
 See Rush County Extinct Towns.